mixxxdj/manual/source/chapters/preferences.rst

           * Windows: :file:`%USERPROFILE%\\Local Settings\\Application Data\\Mixxx\\`
           * macOS: :file:`Library/Application Support/Mixxx`
-          * Linux: The confuguration files are found in the ``.mixxx`` folder in your home directory.
+          * Linux: The configuration files are found in the ``.mixxx`` folder in your home directory.

 **Remove a music directory**
   Click :guilabel:`Remove`, and Mixxx will no longer watch a directory and